Mount Allison University

-Mount Allison University (also Mount A or MtA) is a Canadian primarily undergraduate liberal arts university located in Sackville, New Brunswick, founded in 1839.
+Mount Allison University (also Mount A or MtA) is a public primarily undergraduate liberal arts university located in Sackville, New Brunswick, Canada, founded in 1839.

-Like other liberal arts schools in North America, Mount Allison does not participate in rankings primarily based on research, such as QS.
-However, it has been ranked the top undergraduate university in the country 23 times in the past 32 years by Maclean's magazine, a record unmatched by any other university.
-With a 15.7 student-to-faculty ratio, the average first-year class size is 60 and upper-year classes average 14 students.

 Mount Allison was the first university in the British Empire to award a baccalaureate to a woman (Grace Annie Lockhart, B.Sc., 1875).
+It was also the first university in Canada to grant a bachelor of arts to a woman (Harriet Starr Stewart in 1882).

-Graduates of Mount Allison have been awarded a total of 56 Rhodes Scholarships, the highest per capita of any university in the British Commonwealth.
+Graduates of Mount Allison have been awarded a total of 57 Rhodes Scholarships, the highest per capita of any university in the British Commonwealth.

-Among universities in Canada, Mount Allison is one of the wealthiest on an endowment per student basis.
-Of the 69 universities reporting on endowment funds nationally, Mount Allison has the largest endowment fund per student in Canada (when small residential colleges federated with larger universities are excluded).
+It is ranked the top undergraduate university in Canada for a record 26th time, by Maclean's 2026 Annual University Ranking.